 Do these movies sometimes overdo it with Wire-Fu stunts and physics defying choreography?
 Of course, they are movies.

 But are American movies also not over the top with Iron Man flying into space and Captain America dodging bullets?
 Of course, they are movies.

 At the end of the day, these Kung Fu stories are mostly all fantasy yet carry important dramatic themes that reflect human conditions and lessons we can share with each other and pass to our children.

 At the end of each movie, Ip Man and the filmmakers remind the viewer of the lessons he's learned:

-- Ip Man 2 - In competing with one another and sharing our martial arts, we hope to gain a better understanding of each other's cultures and gain mutual respect.
+- Ip Man 2: Legend of the Grandmaster (2010) - In competing with one another and sharing our martial arts, we hope to gain a better understanding of each other's cultures and gain mutual respect.

-- Ip Man 4 - The most important thing in life is to have self confidence and self esteem (teaching his son to stay strong in response to racism and general hardships in life).
+- Ip Man 4: The Finale (2019) - The most important thing in life is to have self confidence and self esteem (teaching his son to stay strong in response to racism and general hardships in life).

 Is Ip Man Still Propaganda?

 Your reaction to the Ip Man movies largely vary on how you feel about historical movies in general.
 Are you a patriotic person?
 You might love Ip Man.
 Are you a patriotic person on the other side of the fence?
 Then you might despise Ip Man.